numanyilmaz/FremontBridge/README.md

-# FremontBridge
+# Fremont Bridge
-An exercise notebook from Jake Vanderplas
+An exercise notebook from Jake Vanderplas.